OwnerMath

 Pick the calculator for the job in front of you.

-Four calculators, one connected pricing system: estimate capacity, set the baseline, price the work, then audit whether reality respected the spreadsheet.
+OwnerMath calculators form one connected pricing system: estimate capacity, set the baseline, choose the pricing model, price the work, audit reality, then plan cleaner revenue targets.

 The core pricing loop